Obstructive sleep apnea: Physiological and metabolic consequences

 OSA in adults is associated with a higher risk for cardiovascular morbidities, diabetes, hypertension, coronary artery disease and stroke – OSA might have a role in the etiology of these conditions.
 Those conditions may lead to increased mortality that an appropriate treatment for OSA may reduce.
 OSA is often linked with hypertension as it induces an increase in sympathetic activity that can lead to the elevation of blood pressure.
-The OSA-related hypercapnia has been suggested to be related to this development of hypertension.
+The OSA-related hypercapnia has been suggested to be related to the development of hypertension.
 Treating the OSA may prevent the development of hypertension.

-The relationship between OSA and excess body weight is complex as obesity is more prevalent amongst OSA patients but can also be a risk factor for the development of OSA – it accounts for 58% of adult cases.
+The relationship between OSA and excess body weight is complex, as obesity is more prevalent amongst OSA patients but can also be a risk factor for the development of OSA – it accounts for 58% of adult cases.
 Thus, both OSA and obesity (when present) may work synergistically and lead to hyperlipidemia, diabetes, insulin resistance and other symptoms of the metabolic syndrome.
 The metabolic syndrome itself is often associated with OSA: 74–85% of OSA patients are diagnosed with it.
 CPAP therapy can lead to an improvement of some of the cardiovascular component of the metabolic syndrome while weight loss is also recommended for its positive effects on OSA consequences and metabolic dysfunctions.
 An intervention comprising exercise and diet is thus effective for the treatment of OSA as it positively impacts the severity of both obesity symptoms and OSA symptoms.

-Individuals with Type 2 diabetes are often co-diagnosed with OSA, where Type 2 diabetes prevalence rates range between 15% to 30% within the OSA population.
-The relationship between OSA and Type 2 diabetes could possibly be explained by the fact that OSA-characteristic fragmented sleep and irregular hypoxemia leads to the dysregulated metabolism of glucose in the blood.
+Individuals with Type 2 diabetes are often co-diagnosed with OSA, where Type 2 diabetes prevalence rates range between 15% and 30% within the OSA population.
+The relationship between OSA and Type 2 diabetes could be explained by the fact that OSA-characteristic fragmented sleep and irregular hypoxemia lead to the dysregulated metabolism of glucose in the blood.
 In particular, many polysomnography studies showed that OSA left untreated worsens glycemic control in individuals with Type 2 diabetes.
 However, it is possible that the relationship between OSA and Type 2 diabetes is bidirectional since diabetes-related nerve dysfunction may affect the respiratory system and induce breathing disturbances during sleep.